 1. Study rooms can be reserved at the Youth or Adult Service desks.

 2. The study rooms are available on a first come, first served basis.

-3. There is a two hour time limit on the study rooms.
+3. There is a two-hour time limit on the study rooms.
 Patrons who arrive after the rooms are filled may place their name on a waiting list and will be notified when a room is available.
-Wait lists will not be available for the rooms in Youth Services, just the rooms on the lower level.
-If there are no patrons waiting for available rooms, occupants are invited to use the room beyond the two hour allotment.
+If there are no patrons waiting for available rooms, occupants are invited to use the room beyond the two-hour allotment.

 4. The study rooms are for the purposes of quiet study and discussion.
 The study rooms are intended for use by up to a number of people not to exceed each room’s seating capacity.
 The room seating capacity is a fire code requirement and will be enforced.